Kmg11/Facebook_Post_Clone/README.md

 - Dynamic Avater Colors & Initials For Users Without Images
 - Limitation [ Only 4 Images Appear In The Main Page - Only One Comment Appear In Main Page ]
 - 100% SEO - Google Lighthouse
+- 100% Best Practices - Google Lighthouse
+- 99% Preformance - Google Lighthouse
 - 97% Accessibility - Google Lighthouse
-- 100% Best Practices - Google Lighthouse
 - Infinity Scroll
-- Change Focus In Form Inputs By Press Enter
 - Save Not Send Data In Form To Local Storage

 ## Why I Create This App .
 Targets Of This App